 “They’re cousins, and Kev will probably move back to Oregon after this semester.”
 Ron grinned a sort of nasty grin.
 “And for the time being it would give Marcus a… I don’t remember the words, but it’s French for a threesome.”

-“You’re thinking of a ménage a trois.”
+They heard someone behind them say, “You’re thinking of a ménage a trois.”

 “Actually, I’ve been thinking the same thing about Marcus.
 I think he’s real cute, and I plan on talking to Leshawn tonight.
 It will solve Marcus’ problem about being gay but no boyfriend, and solve the same exact problem for Leshawn.”

 Ron, never at a loss for something to say, looked at Jason.
 “See, great minds come up with the same great ideas.
 Right, Kev?”

 “Absolutely, Ron, absolutely.
 Now, they are starting to serve the birthday cake, and I was told to collect you guys.
 It’s a two-layer dark chocolate cake with milk chocolate filling and vanilla icing on top.
 So, to paraphrase something Marie Antoinette never actually said, ‘Let us eat cake!’”